amritsharma/writing-challenge/Jan15-Signal-vs-Facebook.md

-## Elon Leads Exodus of Millions from Whatsapp to Signal (And It Crashed!)
+## Elon Leads Exodus of Millions from WhatsApp to Signal (And It Crashed!)

-Tens of millions of people worldwide have scrambled away from Whatsapp in recent days.
-Spooked by the announcement of a new data sharing policy between Whatsapp and it's less-than-honorable parent company, Facebook, sent them rushing for the door.
-With more than 2 billion users, Whatsapp is the most popular messaging app in the world.
-This past week has called into question whether the network effects that kept many of us tied down to Whatsapp are really as strong as we had thought.
+Tens of millions of people worldwide have scrambled away from WhatsApp in recent days.
+Spooked by the announcement of a new data sharing policy between WhatsApp and it's less-than-honorable parent company, Facebook, sent them rushing for the door.
+With more than 2 billion users, WhatsApp is the most popular messaging app in the world.
+This past week has called into question whether the network effects that kept many of us tied down to WhatsApp are really as strong as we had thought.

-The exodus from Whatsapp accelerated when Dogecoin CEO and wealthiest man in the world, Elon Musk, tweeted "Use Signal".
+The exodus from WhatsApp accelerated when Dogecoin CEO and wealthiest man in the world, Elon Musk, tweeted "Use Signal".

 ![Elon](https://imgur.com/C8pCFQi.png)